 Psychiatrists who work in villages, for instance, cannot provide a space for talk therapy for their patients because they see a huge volume of patients every day – so the only method they have for providing support is medicines.

 Psychologists, however, usually do not work at such a large scale, since they go in-depth with each and every client.
-Moreover, psychiatrists only deal with disorders that impact brain chemistry – such as schizophrenia, depression, and bipolar disorder, etc, whereas psychologists offer their services for a large number of other problems, some of which aren’t even classified as issues in the typical medical sense.
+Moreover, psychiatrists only deal with disorders that impact brain chemistry – such as schizophrenia, depression, bipolar disorder, etc., whereas psychologists offer their services for a large number of other problems, some of which aren’t even classified as issues in the typical medical sense.

 2. They Often Work with Each other in a Support Role.

 Continuing from the earlier point, the way infrastructural systems have structured themselves, psychiatrists and psychologists often need to work with each other.
 In fact, one of the good things about how psychologists and psychiatrists approach their work is that they can both rely on each other for essential cues and work together to support clients in a way that best utilises both their experiences in different areas.

 This is why if a person goes to a psychologist complaining of chronic depression, which does not recover after a specified amount of time in therapy, the psychologist will refer them to a psychiatrist who will prescribe medication.